ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-29.md

 * There is a possibility to group the buttons provided by the {@link module:image/imagestyle~ImageStyle} plugin into dropdowns.
 	* A few {@link module:image/imagestyle/utils#DEFAULT_DROPDOWN_DEFINITIONS default drop-downs} are provided.
-	* In the editor configuration {@link module:image/imagestyle/imagestyleui~ImageStyleDropdownDefinition a custom drop-down} can be declared.
+	* In the editor configuration, {@link module:image/imagestyle/imagestyleui~ImageStyleDropdownDefinition a custom drop-down} can be declared.

 * The name of the default block image style has changed from `full` to `block` (as the default style for the inline images is called `inline`), the default {@link builds/guides/integration/content-styles content styles} for these images remain the same.
-The button label has also changed and now reads `Centered image`, so that it reflects the actual appearance of the image.
+The button label has also changed and now reads `Centered image` so that it reflects the actual appearance of the image.
 If you customized the default appearance of the block images, you can change the button label by {@link module:image/image~ImageConfig#styles modifying an existing image style}.

 * The format of the `config.image.styles` has changed.
 The list of the styles must be wrapped with the `options` array.
 Read more about the {@link module:image/image~ImageConfig#styles `image.styles` configuration}.